5 Tips for Physiotherapy Branding – a Design Guide for Physios

 A – First Thing First, Make Your Patients a Priority

-Your physiotherapy clinic does not exist in a vacuum.
+Your physiotherapy branding does not exist in a vacuum.

 Every interaction you have with your patients reflects on the way they perceive your brand.

 You need to determine their pain points and address them.